HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/portlets_development/standard_portlet_api/twophase_rendering_jsr_portlets/jsr2phase_setcookie.md

     ```
     PortletReponse.addProperty\(javax.servlet.http.Cookie cookie\)
     ```

 2. When setting cookies, use the `addProperty` parameter before the response headers are committed.
 This should occur before the Render headers subphase of the Render lifecycle phase.
-    Example:
+For example:
     ```
     protected void doHeaders(RenderRequest request, RenderResponse response)
     {